Anisotropic Ginzburg-Landau model for superconductivity with five-dimensional operators: Model

 The model we are considering consists of the complex scalar sector coupled non-minimally with the gauge field, the usual Maxwell term as the gauge sector and $\lambda|\phi|^4$ potential promoting the spontaneous symmetry breaking.
 Hence the Lagrangian describing the system is

 where

 is the non-minimal covariant derivative and $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$.
 The usual covariant derivative in turn is given by $D_{\mu}=\partial_{\mu}-ieA_{\mu}$.
 In the high-energy physics scenario, the vector $\omega^{\mu}$ promotes the violation of Lorentz invariance by setting a privileged direction in space-time and breaking the equivalence between particle and observer transformations.
 Assuming that the vector is constant, it implies the independence of space-time position, which yields translational invariance and assures the conservation of momentum and energy.
-Notice that the product $g\omega^{\mu}$ must have dimension of $(\text{mass})^{-1}$.
+The interest in this specific model of Lorentz symmetry violation lies in the fact that the covariant derivative in Eq. \eqref{covderivnominimal1111} contains a Pauli-type coupling term, where the complex scalar field directly couples to the electromagnetic field strength.
+Notice that the product $g\omega^{\mu}$ must have dimension of $(\text{mass})^{-1}$ and it plays the role of a Lorentz violating induced magnetic moment.
+In $(2+1)$ dimensions, it has been shown that a similar non-minimal coupling term gives rise to fractional spin statistics even in the absence of the Chern-Simons term \cite{Nobre:1999mj, Furtado:2011zz}, which is known to exhibit such a characteristic \cite{Semenoff:1988jr,Dunne:1994uy}.
+Fractional statistics play an important role in the interaction between quantum field theory and condensed matter physics \cite{Nobre:1999mj,Wilczek:1982wy}.

 The kinetic term can be written as

 where the dots stands for higher-orders Lorentz breaking terms.

 In the static condition the Lagrangian takes the form: Now, $-\mathcal{L}$ is the anisotropic Ginzburg-Landau free energy with a five-dimensional operator.
 Note that the mass parameter $m^2$ was written as $\mu^2$, which is now considered a temperature-dependent system parameter near the critical temperature $T=T_c$.
 Specifically, $\mu^2=a\, (T-T_c)$.
 We have further identified the temporal component of the vector $\omega^{\mu}$ as being $W$, i.e., $W=\omega^{0}$.
 In this context, $\phi$ is the macroscopic many-particle wave function.
 The physical interpretation of $\phi$ as a many-particle wave function is justified by the Bardeen-Cooper-Schrieffer (BCS) theory, according to which, under certain conditions, there is an attractive force between electrons, and field quanta are electron pairs, which are, of course, bosons.
 At low temperatures, the field quanta fall into the same quantum state (Bose-Einstein Condensation \cite{Furtado:2020olp, Casana:2011bv}), and because of this, a many-particle wave function $\phi$ may be used to describe the macroscopic system.
 In this sense, the quantity $e$ in the usual covariant derivative expression should be understood as being twice the value of the electric charge.